stlbucket/pile-starter/readme.md

   core-data
 )
 ```
-... then let sqitch-phile configure all your packages ...
+... then let phile-starter configure all your packages ...
 ```
 ./cmd/configure
 ```